vicepachec/product-page/README.md

 # product-page
 Project from freeCodeCamp product-landing-page, tried to make it as best as I could, should be pretty responsive

-First time using videos and sometimes sizing the content can be a bit messy for me, but eventually I'll start to understand it more and make code with less redudant inputs(I don't know if this one has any, but still)
+First time using videos and sometimes sizing the content can be a bit messy for me, but eventually I'll start to understand it more and make code with less redudant inputs(I don't know if this one has any, but still).

+I promise I will try a new color-scheme soon!

 Here's the page: https://vicepachec.github.io/product-page/